 The caveat, however, lies in LinkedIn Recruiter’s price, which can reach the thousands.

-ZipRecruiter is an online job marketing service that starts at $59 per month.
-It posts your job openings to over 40 sites, including Indeed, Monster, Craigslist, Simply Hired and eBay Classifieds.
+ZipRecruiter is an online job marketing service that posts your job openings to over 40 sites, including Indeed, Monster, Craigslist, Simply Hired and eBay Classifieds.
 ZipRecruiter also includes your job postings in its daily emails and posts your openings on social media sites like Facebook, LinkedIn, Twitter and Google+.

 It also allows job seekers to post resumes.
 Employers are able to search ZipRecruiter’s database of over 2 million resumes for free and can receive contact information for up to 1,000 candidates a month with its paid services.